IBM/event-streams/_11.1/06-connecting/04-connecting-mq-source.md

 ## Prerequisites

-To follow these instructions, ensure you have the following available:

-- [IBM MQ](https://www.ibm.com/support/knowledgecenter/SSFKSJ_8.0.0/com.ibm.mq.helphome.v80.doc/WelcomePagev8r0.htm){:target="_blank"} v8 or later installed.
+To follow these instructions, ensure you have [IBM MQ](https://www.ibm.com/docs/en/ibm-mq/8.0){:target="_blank"} v8 or later installed.

-   **Note:** These instructions are for IBM MQ v9 running on Linux.
-If you're using a different version or platform, you might have to adjust some steps slightly.
+**Note:** These instructions are for [IBM MQ](https://www.ibm.com/docs/en/ibm-mq/9.3){:target="_blank"} v9 running on Linux.
+If you are using a different version or platform, you might have to adjust some steps slightly.

 ## Setting up the queue manager

+You can set up a queue manager by using the local operating system to authenticate, or by using the IBM MQ Operator.

+### By using local operating system to authenticate

 These sample instructions set up an IBM MQ queue manager that uses its local operating system to authenticate the user ID and password.
 The user ID and password you provide must already be created on the operating system where IBM MQ is running.